 - (i) Financial Reporting and External Audit - Reviewed the announcements of quarterly financial results as well as the year-end financial statements of the Group prior to recommending to the Board of Directors for consideration and approval.
-The AC deliberated on amongst others, status update on litigation and dispute matter and also material outstanding matters, secured order book, current year prospect, budgeted revenue, profitability and cash position; - Reviewed the overall assessment of the external auditor's performance and independence for the financial period ended 31 December 2022.
-Crowe Malaysia PLT has been the Company's external auditor since 2010 and was recommended for re-appointment for the ensuing year.
-The financial period ended 31 December 2022 marked the fifth year for the engagement partner; - Reviewed and approved the external auditors' audit plan for the financial year ended 31 December 2022 inclusive of the terms of engagement and scope of work at its meeting held on 21 November 2022;
+The AC deliberated on amongst others, status updates on litigation and dispute matters and also material outstanding matters, secured order book, current year prospects, budgeted revenue, profitability and cash position; - Reviewed the overall assessment of the external auditor's performance and independence for the financial period ended 31 December 2023.
+Messrs Crowe Malaysia PLT has been the Company's external auditor since 2010 and was recommended for re-appointment for the ensuing year.
+The financial period ended 31 December 2023 marked the sixth year for the engagement partner; - Reviewed and approved the external auditors' audit plan for the financial year ended 31 December 2023 inclusive of the terms of engagement and scope of work at its meeting held on 28 November 2023; - Reviewed the results of the annual audit for the Group with the external auditors and considered the major audit findings and the Management's response thereto; and - Convened two (2) separate meeting sessions with the external auditors without the presence of the Executive Directors and Management on 23 February 2023 and 28 November 2023 to discuss relevant issues and obtain feedback.